SNAPSHOT-India stocks, bonds, rupee, swap, call at 0420 GMT

 -------------------------------------

-The benchmark five-year swap rate down 6 basis points at 7.17 percent, while the one-year rate falls 5 basis points to 7.54 percent.
+The benchmark five-year rate steady at 6.95 percent, and the one-year rate also flat at 7.65 percent.

 CALL MONEY